-Can you eat ramen noodles while on a low-carb diet?
-I am here to tell you, you can.
-When I began considering my carbs more carefully, one meal I missed the most was ramen- specifically Korean instant ramen.
-There’s something I enjoy about the savoriness of the broth and all the spices, so I decided to do something about it.
-This recipe is a perfect substitute and always leaves me feeling full and satisfied.
+When I began counting carbs more carefully, I missed ramen – specifically Korean instant ramen.
+There’s something about the savory broth and all the spices, so I decided to do something about it; this recipe for low carb ramen is a perfect substitute and always leaves me feeling full and satisfied.

 WHAT YOU NEED TO MAKE THIS RECIPE